juanrozo09/MobilePlantViT/README.md

 - **Format**: RGB images with disease labels
 - **Preprocessing**: MobileNetV3-specific normalization

-## 📱 Deployment
+## 💾 Model Loading and Saving

-The model is optimized for mobile deployment:
+The project provides straightforward model management:

-- **TFLite Format**: Quantized model in `mobile_integration/tflite_model.tflite`
+- **Saving Models**: Models are saved in the notebook using:
+  - `model.save_weights("best_model_tuned.weights.h5")` - Saves weights only
+  - `model.save("best_model_tuned.keras")` - Saves full model (architecture + weights)

+- **Loading Models**: The Streamlit app loads saved weights:
+  - Loads weights from `streamlit_app/model/best_model_tuned.weights.h5`
+  - Rebuilds model architecture to match training configuration
+  - Loads class names from `streamlit_app/model/class_names.json`

-- **Streamlit App**: Web-based interface for quick testing
+- **Streamlit App**: Web-based interface for quick testing and inference
-- **Offline Capable**: No internet required for inference

 ## 🔮 Future Work

 - Fine-tune on region-specific diseases and crops for Latin America
 - Incorporate active learning to allow users to submit new disease samples
 - Add local language advisory and treatment suggestions
-- Deploy fully on-device via Android app
 - Integrate into field extension workflows
 - Support for additional crop types and diseases
+- Add model versioning and experiment tracking

 ## 📝 Notes

 - Model training requires GPU for reasonable training times (~1 hour for hyperparameter tuning)
 - The Streamlit app loads the trained model weights for inference
-- Model architecture is optimized for mobile deployment with minimal latency
+- Models are saved in standard Keras formats (`.h5` for weights, `.keras` for full model)
 - All training code is in the Jupyter notebook for reproducibility
+- Ensure model architecture matches when loading weights (defined in `streamlit_app/app.py`)

 ## 📚 References